alpha-hack-program/ai-studio-rhoai/README.md

 EOF
 ```

-## Log in Sagemaker Studio
+### 2.3 Log in Sagemaker Studio

-Log in or create an account in https://studiolab.sagemaker.aws.
+* Log in or create an account in https://studiolab.sagemaker.aws.

 ![Sign in](./images/sagemaker-login.png)

-Then clone this repository.
+* Then clone this repository:

 ![Clone repo](./images/sagemaker-clone-repo.png)

-Open a terminal and run this command.
+* Open a terminal and run this command:

 > **NOTE:** Don't forget to log in using `oc` before running this command.
 AWS and Minio credentials should be updated!

-If working with **AWS Sagemaker**:
+* If you're working with **AWS Sagemaker**, then:

 ```sh
 cat <<EOF > .env